hilbigan/mlscraper-rust/README.md

 - **Proper handling of duplicate data**: If a value is present multiple time, you can control which elements should be preferrably selected (see `MultipleMatchesStrategy`).
+- **Configurable data sources**: You can define what should count as the "text" of an HTML tag.
-- **Filtering**: You can add custom filters and prioritization to control what kind of CSS selectors are generated!
+- **Filtering**: You can add custom filters to control what kind of CSS selectors are generated!

 ### Performance Comparison